Character Formation in Modern Life: Strength, Structure, and Stability

 The Modern Gap

-Many of our institutions train for performance.
+Many institutions train for performance.

 Few train for formation.